Better living leads to a better society ..

 (our overarching vision for a change)

 Excerpting the short story of the famous writer "Paulo Coelho: A father was trying to read the newspaper, but his little son kept pestering him.
-Finally, the father grew tired of this, and, tearing a page from the newspaper that bore a map of the world, he cut it into several pieces and handed them to his son.
+Finally, the father grew tired of this, and, tearing a page from the newspaper that bore a world map, he cut it into several pieces and handed them to his son.
 'Right, now you've got something to do.
 I've given you a world map, and I want to see if you can put it back together correctly.'
-He resumed reading, knowing that the task would keep the child occupied for the rest of the day.
+He resumed reading, knowing the task would keep the child occupied for the rest of the day.
 However, a quarter of an hour later, the boy returned with the map.
 'Has your mother been teaching you geography?' asked his father in astonishment.
 'I don't even know what that is,' replied the boy.
 'But there was a photo of a man on the other side of the page, so I put the man back together and found I'd put the world back together too.' read more...

 The boy's response sounds random but quite precise.
 A better living makes a better society because the well-being of communities correlates with the well-being of people contributing to them.
 When people get hooked on stress, their behavior changes involuntarily due to the pressures life puts on them; they start doing things that worsen their lives.
 Some incidents make people hostile, exhausted, and depressed, which drains their emotions and mental health.
 And at some point, they lose hope and believe nothing will get better.